 Unique beauty, amazing wildlife and a personal struggle!
-All these elements of true adventure will reward racers who are willing to brave the strenuous Desert RATS journey with Gemini Adventures.
-This amazing Moab trail marathon covers a vast landscape and ancient obstacles in the rugged and stunning beauty of the Kokopelli Trail.
+All these elements of true adventure will reward you if you are willing to brave the strenuous Desert RATS stage race journey with us.
+This amazing Moab trail ultra marathon covers a vast landscape and ancient obstacles in the rugged and stunning beauty of the Kokopelli Trail.
 Desert RATS is more than just a race.
 It is not only a journey through true backcountry desert but within yourself.
 At Desert RATS, the adventure is the goal.

 While some will race, others are there to test their mental and physical limits.
 Don’t expect to set personal records for the distance you’ll cover; you will need to pace yourself for the heat and terrain.
 You must have patience and grit.
 The race is about the experience, pushing yourself and making friends along the way.
 The racers who truly enjoy this trail race to Moab and gain from the experience are those who appreciate the beauty of the land, the camaraderie of other adventurers, and the thrill of relaxing in the Colorado River at the end of the day.